 - Smaller company (newer product, founded 2025)

-- Limited brand recognition (smaller community than established tools)
+- Limited brand recognition

-- No scheduling/booking features yet (Professional plan will add these)
+- No scheduling/booking features yet

-OneCal — Most features
+OneCal — most features

-Price: ~$100/year (varies by features; scheduling features extra)
+Price: ~$100/year (varies by features)

 Providers: Google Calendar, Microsoft Outlook, Apple iCloud